July 08, 2020 7 min read

 For those that are looking for a more intense upper body workout, a weighted jump rope is a preferred choice.
 The weighted rope option comes in various sizes, ranging from 1 to 6 pounds, and gives athletes the ability to burn more calories.
 Depending on your fitness level, a weighted rope is typically associated with advanced exercises.

 By far, a fascinating thing about jumping rope is that it can help build mental toughness.
-According to the Jump Rope Institute, exercising with a jump rope has a unique ability to develop the left and right hemispheres of the brain.
+Exercising with a jump rope has a unique ability to develop the left and right hemispheres of the brain (2).
 By incorporating rhythm, timing, and coordination, you’re increasing your ability to be more alert, boost your memory, and enhance your reading skills.

 Before starting any exercise using a jump rope, there are some basic things to consider to get the most out of your workout routine.
 Follow these standard suggestions as ways to keep momentum and consistency going: